edgegamers/SourceForks/README.md

 - **2**: Kick the cheater if they continue
 - **3**: Permanently ban the cheater if they continue.

+> **Note**: It is impossible for any legitimate player on a vanilla client to reach the "attempted DDOS" alert.
+> If you see this, or they were banned for DDoSing, they are cheating.
+Period.
+> It is possible, however, for the "suspicious network activity" alert to trigger on really, really bad connections on 93 tick or above servers.

 ### MovementUnlocker
 *Originally by Peace-Maker*